Court of Flags Resort

 The Court of Flags Resort was a resort located in Orlando, Florida, USA.

 History

 The resort was built by US Steel in 1972 and opened in 1974.
 It was a popular upscale resort when it opened, and later in its life it became more of a budget resort.
-In 2006, it was demolished to make room for the new Citymark of Orlando; this never materialized.
+In December 2002 it abruptly closed and in 2006, it was demolished to make room for the new Citymark of Orlando; this never materialized.
 It was located near International Drive, on Major Boulevard just across the street from Universal Orlando Resort, and just across the street from the now defunct Mystery Fun House.
 The lot is now the site of Lexus of Orlando.

 Name changes

 The resort changed names a few times during its life: